aaalt/shells/README.md

       = 3     + (1.77 * 6) + (1    * 12)
 ```

-We can replace case N2, one win in three rounds, with `K` extra free round.
+We can replace case N2, one win in three rounds, with `K` extra free games.
 In this case formula is:
 ```
 HE = X * 1/27 + Y * 6/27 + K * 12/27 * HE =